Manta-NFS

 The server implements all NFS functionality, although some OS-level commands,

-, will have no effect since Manta does not support that concept.
+such as chmod, will have no effect since Manta does not support that concept.

 The server is implemented in node.js and requires